 Hydromorphone addiction, like other types of opioid addictions, normally requires the use of both pharmacological and therapeutic options.

-The three medications used to treat opioid addiction (methadone, buprenorphine, and naltrexone) are each helpful in different situations, and based on the severity of your dependence on the drug, the length of time you have been using, and several other factors, your doctor will likely choose one for your needs (NIDA).
+The three medications used to treat opioid addiction (methadone, buprenorphine, and naltrexone) are each helpful in different situations and based on the severity of your dependence on the drug, the length of time you have been using, and several other factors, your doctor will likely choose one for your needs.

-In addition, your rehab facility should also offer multiple behavioral therapy options and provide you with a well-rounded treatment program heavily based in these.
+In addition, your rehab facility should also offer multiple behavioral therapy options and provide you with a well-rounded treatment program heavily based on these.

 Inpatient care programs should also provide 24-hour medical care, surveillance and support from a caring staff of doctors, nurses, and counselors, and a comfortable environment in which you can relax and self-reflect.
 Think of it this way: you will want to be in a place that makes you feel comfortable and that you can imagine yourself living in for an extended amount of time, especially because your stay in inpatient care will be round-the-clock.

-If you want to stay in treatment longer and do not have a desire to leave your facility early, you will often have a better and more effective recovery, according to studies performed by the NIDA.
+If you want to stay in treatment longer and do not have a desire to leave your facility early, you will often have a better and more effective recovery.

 Choosing the Best Option: How Do I Know the Program I Best for Me?